entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Pauropetalichthys magnoculus*, *Quasipetalichthys haikouensis* should be revised from ? to 0.

 704. Large median bone directly anterior to parietals and pineal: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 263.